monoteba/photoshop-scripts/ExportLayersAsFiles/README.md

 Tested with Photoshop CC 2020.

+Download the [ExportLayersAsFiles.jsx](ExportLayersAsFiles.jsx) file and copy it to the Photoshop scripts folder.
+Alternatively you can open it in Photoshop using File > Scripts > Browse...

 ## Features

 - Different output formats (PNG, JPG, TIFF, PSD) depending on document bit depth